11grossmane/reposit/README.md

 <br>

-> **Stores login information on your own computer.
-I do not store any credentials.**
+> **The prompt will ask you if you would like to store encrypted login credentials on your machine for auto-login.
+Nothing is stored without your consent.**

 <br>